Sheaf quantization and intersection of rational Lagrangian immersions: Modified Tamarkin category and energy estimate

 \subsection{Sheaf quantization of Hamiltonian isotopies}

 In this subsection, we briefly recall the existence theorem of a sheaf quantization of a Hamiltonian isotopy due to Guillermou--Kashiwara--Schapira~\cite{GKS}, with a slight modification so that it can be applied to our setting.
-See \cite[\S A.3]{GKS} for more details.

 Let $I$ be an open interval containing the closed interval $[0,1]$.
 Let $H \colon T^*M \times I \to \bR$ be a compactly supported Hamiltonian function and denote by $X_s$ the associated Hamiltonian vector field on $T^*M$ defined by $d\alpha(X_s,-)=-dH_s$.
 We also denote by $\phi^H \colon T^*M \times I \to T^*M$ the Hamiltonian isotopy generated by $X_s$.
 We consider the conification of $\phi^H$ as follows.
-Define $\wh{H} \colon T^*M \times \rT \Stheta \times I \to \bR$ by $\wh{H}_s(x,t;\xi,\tau):=\tau \cdot H_s(x;\xi/\tau)$.
+Define $\wh{H} \colon T^*M \times \rT \Stheta \times I \to \bR$ by $\wh{H}_s(x,t;\xi,\tau) \coloneqq \tau \cdot H_s(x;\xi/\tau)$.
 Note that $\wh{H}$ is homogeneous of degree $1$, that is, $\wh{H}_s(x,t;c\xi,c\tau)=c \cdot \wh{H}_s(x,t;\xi,\tau)$ for any $c \in \bR_{>0}$.
 The Hamiltonian isotopy $\wh{\phi} \colon T^*M \times \rT \Stheta \times I \to T^*M \times \rT \Stheta$ associated with $\wh{H}$ makes the following diagram commute (recall that we have set $\rho \colon \Omega_+ \to T^*M, (x,t;\xi,\tau) \mapsto (x;\xi/\tau)$):

-Defining a $C^\infty$-function $u=(u_s)_{s \in I} \colon T^*M \times I \to \bR$ by $u_s(p):=\int_0^s (H_{s'}-\alpha(X_{s'}))(\phi_{s'}^H(p))ds'$, we find that
+Defining a $C^\infty$-function $u=(u_s)_{s \in I} \colon T^*M \times I \to \bR$ by $u_s(p) \coloneqq \int_0^s (H_{s'}-\alpha(X_{s'}))(\phi_{s'}^H(p))ds'$, we find that

 where $(x';\xi'/\tau)=\phi^H_s(x;\xi/\tau)$.
 By construction, $\wh{\phi}$ is a homogeneous Hamiltonian isotopy: $\wh{\phi}_s(x,t;c\xi,c\tau)=c \cdot \wh{\phi}_s(x,t;\xi,\tau)$ for any $c \in \bR_{>0}$.
 We define a conic Lagrangian submanifold $\Lambda_{\wh{\phi}} \subset T^*M \times \rT \Stheta \times T^*M \times \rT \Stheta \times T^*I$ by